takeuchi-lab/Cost-sensitiveMulti-taskBO/README.md

 This pickle file also contains a python dictionary variable with the following keys:

-- "dir_name": Directory name (string) under which GB data is located ("gbdata")
+- "dir_name": directory name (string) under which GB data is located ("gbdata")

-- "all_init": Initial points for Bayesian optimization
+- "all_init": initial points for Bayesian optimization
             (100 x TheNumberOfInputFiles)
             Each row corresponds to "init_No" of the run_GBopt.py argument
 	    The k-th column indicates an index of a point given initially (If this value is "-1", not initial point is given for that file)